janusqa/blazorstore/BLAZOR.md

 2.
-Update Program.cs of webassembly client project by adding to services section the below snippet
+Update Program.cs of webassembly client project by adding to services section the below snippet This must be done on server as well.
+So put it all in a CommonServices.cs and put it in Services part of Program.cs for client and server project
 ```
 // Fluxor
 builder.Services.AddFluxor(options =>